ViennaTools/ViennaPS/README.md

 ## Authors

-Current contributors: Lado Filipovic, Paul Manstetten, Xaver Klemenschits and Josef Weinbub
+Current contributors: Tobias Reiter, Josip Bobinac, Xaver Klemenschits

-Contact us via: viennats@iue.tuwien.ac.at
+Contact us via: viennatools@iue.tuwien.ac.at

 ViennaPS was developed under the aegis of the 'Institute for Microelectronics' at the 'TU Wien'. http://www.iue.tuwien.ac.at/